IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 have a standard ``calculate_scaling_factors()`` method.
 For more specific scaling information, see the model documentation.

+For much of the core IDAES framework, model constraints are automatically scaled via a simple transformation where both sides of the constraint are multiplied by a scale factor determined based on supplied variable and expression scaling factors.
+The goal of this is to ensure that solver tolerances are meaningful for each constraint.
+A constraint violation of :math:`1 \times 10^{-8}` should be acceptable, but not too tight to achieve given machine precision limits.
+IDAES model constraints should conform approximately to this guideline after the ``calculate_scaling_factors()`` method is executed.
+Users should follow this guideline for constraints they write.
+The scaling of constraints for reasonable residual tolerances is done as a constraint transformation independent of the scaling factor suffix.
+Scaling factors for constraints can still be set based on other methods such as reducing very large Jacobian matrix entries.

 Specifying Scaling
 ------------------
 Suffixes are used to specify scaling factors for IDAES models.
 These suffixes